eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-5-b.md

     }
 ```

 The `fprintf()` function in C writes formatted output to a specified file stream.
-It's defined in the `<stdio.h>` library and works similarly to `printf()`, but instead of writing to the console, it writes to a file.
+It is defined in the `<stdio.h>` library and works similarly to `printf()`, but instead of writing to the console, it writes to a file.
 After writing the data into the text file we can close the file using the `fclose()` function.

 ```c
     fclose(fp);